Celebration of University Leadership

 Open to all students, this leadership development program is designed to allow students to learn, engage with leadership concepts, and apply them in everyday life.
-Students that complete the 5 leadership credits will receive a leadership medallion to wear at graduation.Read More
+Students that complete the program will receive a leadership medallion to wear at graduation.Read More

 Leadership Center Programs

 Chancellor’s Leadership Program

 The Chancellor’s Leadership Program (CLP) is a leadership development program guided by the Social Change Model of Leadership Development.

 Open to all majors, CLP offers a co-curricular, multi-year, guided cohort experience for students who commit to learning how leadership development will contribute to their education and their communities.

 Students selected for CLP participate in a weekly seminar held on Thursdays from 3:30-5:00 pm that beings in the fall of their second year.
 Throughout the program CLP Fellows are expected to complete a number of activities including identifying their leadership style and strengths, participating in leadership retreats, creating meaningful dialogue with their cohort peers, active community service, and the completion of a Social Change Legacy Project.
 The Social Change Legacy Project provides students with an opportunity to create lasting social changing in their communities focusing on a social topic of their choice.
 Fellows are assigned a CLP Cohort Advisor whose role is to facilitate seminars and meet with each Fellow regularly to discuss additional opportunities for personal leadership growth.

 - Completed applications are reviewed by TCU Leadership staff